Cart is empty

 Whereas erectile dysfunction, even in diabetics, used to be understood primarily as a psychogenic issue, intensive research and improved diagnostic capabilities over the past 10 years have led to a much more in-depth understanding of the regulatory mechanisms of male erection and possible pathological processes.

-Erectile Dysfunction (ED) and Its Empirical Management through the Centuries
+Erectile Dysfunction (ED) and Its Empirical Management Through the Centuries

 Behavioral therapy for diabetes mellitus

 Impotence is one of the most common complications of the disease in men with diabetes.
-The occurrence of potency problems is clearly related to the quality of metabolic control, the presence of other risk factors, the duration of diabetes and age.
+The occurrence of potency problems is clearly related to the quality of metabolic control, the presence of other risk factors, the duration of diabetes, and age.

 Androgen substitution for erectile dysfunction